it-at-m/stadtbezirksbudget/docs/src/architecture/adr/09-no-complex-frontend-components.md

 ## Context

-The term components stands for the vue components, in the form of single-file components, in this context.
-These contain a template, a script part and styling.
+In this context, components refer to Vue single-file components, which consist of a template, script, and styling.
+Separating functional logic from components improves maintainability, reusability, and testability.
+When logic is tightly coupled to components, it becomes harder to reuse, test, and maintain.
+By moving logic to composables or services, we promote a cleaner architecture and better separation of concerns.

 ## Decision

-There should be no functional logic in components.
-The code of a component should be limited to data binding.
-The logic, apart from data binding, is implemented in composables or services.
+Vue components don't contain functional logic.
+The code within a component is limited to data binding and presentation.
+All other logic, apart from data binding, is implemented in composables or services.

 ## Consequences

-The logic is easier to test because it can be tested independently of the components.
-The logic may need to be written more generically because it is not coupled to the components.
+- Logic is easier to test because it can be tested independently of the components.
+- Separation of concerns is improved, making the codebase more maintainable and scalable.
+- Logic becomes more reusable across different components.
+- Logic may need to be written more generically, as it is not coupled to specific components.
+- There may be a slight increase in abstraction and initial onboarding effort for new developers.